.app bundle

 By default, apps will be both signed and notarized when they are packaged.

-Briefcase supports two packaging formats for a macOS .app bundle:
+Briefcase supports three packaging formats for a macOS app:

-1. A DMG that contains the .app bundle (the default output of briefcase package macOS, or by using briefcase package macOS -p dmg); or
+1. A DMG that contains the .app bundle (using briefcase package macOS -p dmg).

-2. A zipped .app folder (using briefcase package macOS -p app).
+2. A zipped .app folder (using briefcase package macOS -p zip).

 macOS .app bundles use .icns format icons.